 - For those who consider themselves foodies and cannabis connoisseurs, you can match the terpenes in the cannabis strains you are cooking with to the terpenes in your recipe ingredients.
 This will make the flavors enhance each other rather than fight each other.
 For instance, match a strain high in myrcene with a mango dish, or a strain high in alpha-pinene in a dish seasoned with rosemary.
 Terpene matching has a lot in common with wine tasting.
 Flavor notes and nuances can be subtle, but when you read about those fancy gourmet cannabis dinners by chefs like Andrea Drummer and Chris Yang, the chefs are usually pairing the strains according to what they are preparing.
 Be sure to download my Free Terpene Cheat Sheet below as it can help you get started.

 - If your cannabis purveyor offers a terpeneless distillate for cooking, try it, you may get results on par with commercial edibles makers.
 But keep in mind, you will be sacrificing the benefits of full spectrum, whole plant medicine.

-Do you have other tips for improving the flavor of marijuana edibles?
+Do you have other tips for how to make edibles taste better?
 Please share them in the comments section of this post!